 You can buy demiglace in small quantities that are easy to work with here.
 Sir Kensington’s is the best ketchup on the planet – you can buy it here.
 Using balsamic vinegar is the perfect flavor choice for this recipe – I don’t know why I’m the only one who seems to use it…

-While my recipe has multiple layers of flavor (a hallmark of all TFD recipes), it is by no means difficult to make – this can be ready in under an hour (including prep time) and will give you and yours a delicious meaty treat!
+While my recipe has multiple layers of flavor, it is by no means difficult to make – this can be ready in under an hour (including prep time) and will give you and yours a delicious meaty treat!
 Just follow my iron-clad rules for success!
 First – use only buns made from potato bread or brioche.
 Second – lightly toast the inside of the bun with butter.
 Third – use my secret ingredient – some ground sausage meat.
 Four – don’t mess with my recipe. 😉

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.